eliranwong/UniqueBible/README.md

 # Install Dependencies

 pip3 install PySide2
-<br>(PySide2 is required for graphical user interface for UniqueBible.app.)
+<br>(PySide2 is required for graphical user interface, used by UniqueBible.app.)

 pip3 install PyPDF2
 <br>(PyPDF2 is required for reading text from *.pdf documents.)